 If you are looking for a hostel in Sanur, try the laid-back Blind Dog Inn, which has a swimming pool and great areas for socialising.

-A great guest house in Sanur is the Tropical Bali Hotel, which has a lovely swimming pool and friendly owners who will help to arrange local activities for you.
+A lovely guest house in Sanur is the superb Tropical Bali Hotel, which has a swimming pool and friendly owners who will help to arrange local activities for you.

 Stop 3: Amed, to escape and explore an underwater shipwreck